Complete convergence theorem for a two-level contact process: Graphical representation

-If we run the contact process of animals for all $T\geq 0$, we know the behavior of the animals ($A_t$) for all time.
-We choose to start the contact process from its upper invariant measure.
-The birth and death of fleas depend on the position of the animals, so we may now state the graphical representation for the fleas on top of the space-time ``set'' of the animals.
+The sites occupied by the animals ($A_t$) for all time are given by the contact process.
+We choose to start the contact process from an invariant measure, so that it serves as a stable ``environment'' where the fleas grow.
+The births and deaths of fleas depend on the current positions of the animals, so we may now describe the graphical representation for the fleas on top of the space-time ``map'' of the animals.